Skip to content

 Can social media SEO affect Google’s ranking?

-How high you appear in searches is determined by many ranking factors, with engines such as Google crawling sites regularly to access relevance to your audience.
+How high you appear in search results is determined by many ranking factors, with engines such as Google regularly crawling sites to assess relevance to your audience.

 So, does social media impact how high your website ranks on Google?